KajJagtenberg/eventdb/README.md

 ## Configuration

-The following environment variables can be used:
+The following environment variables can be used to alter the configuration:

 - `PORT`: The port on which the RESP server listens: Defaults: **6543**
 - `HTTP_PORT`: The port on which the HTTP server listens: Defaults: **16543**